Upper Iowa River

 - River Road to Upper Dam: 3.0 miles.
 Considered scenic, but with some flowage paddling.

 - Upper Dam to Lower Dam: 4.9 miles.
-Not as popular segment.
+Not as popular a segment.
 Some flowage paddling.

 - Lower Dam to Ferris Mill Road: 4.8 miles.
 Starts with some nice wooded sections before widening out.